 Regardless of your education, employment or social goals, you can benefit from learning strategies to be better at networking.
-Networking can help you meet new friends, learn more about resources, explore the hidden job market to find a job or learn about volunteer opportunities when you relocate to a new location.
+Networking can help you meet new friends, learn more about resources, explore the hidden job market to find a job or learn about volunteer opportunities when you relocate.
 Practicing and honing your networking skills will offer you benefits throughout your life and your military member's career.

-"Networking Basics" covers a wealth of information for networkers about the following topics:
+The "Networking Basics" tool covers a wealth of information for networkers about the following topics: